rkitover/windows-dev-guide/README.md

 ### Elevated Access (sudo)

+Windows now includes a `sudo` command which can be enabled in Settings under `System` -> `Developer Settings`.
+However, the method I describe here is better.
+In the usual case, the built-in `sudo` command has a UAC prompt and only allows running commands in a new window.

-There is currently no good sudo-like utility to get elevated access in a terminal session, however a reasonable workaround is connect to localhost with ssh, as ssh gives you elevated access (if you are an admin user, which is the normal case.)
-This will not allow you to run GUI apps with elevated access, but most console commands should work.
+By connecting to localhost with ssh, you gain elevated access (if you are an admin user, which is the normal case.)
+This will not allow you to run GUI apps with elevated access, but most PowerShell and console commands should work.

 If you use the sudo function defined in the [`$profile`](#setting-up-powershell), then your current location